Ivan Hlinka: Coaching career

 After his return to Czechoslovakia, Hlinka began to coach in "his" HC Litvínov.
 Later, he coached temporarily in Freiburg, Germany.

 Hlinka also became very famous for his trick in the 1986–87 season.
 Litvínov was in last place in the standings of the Czechoslovak league.
 Hlinka, already 37 years old, began to play again.
 Litvínov immediately improved its game and went unbeaten in Hlinka's first eight games (six wins and two ties).
 Altogether, he played 19 games and scored 23 points.

 In the 1990s, Hlinka was head coach of Czechoslovak and later Czech national teams.
 His teams won bronze medals at the Albertville Olympics and the World Championships in 1992 and 1993.
 He left the national team after an unsuccessful World Championship in 1994.

 Hlinka returned in 1997 and his team won the bronze medal at the World Championship again.
 Hlinka became a national hero when his team won the gold medal at the Nagano Olympics; the first time that the NHL agreed to release its players for the Games.
 The triumph was celebrated by the whole nation.
 The dominance of the Czech hockey team in the world was confirmed in May 1999 when Hlinka's team won the World Championship again.

 In 2000–01, Hlinka returned to the NHL as head coach of the Pittsburgh Penguins.
 He and Alpo Suhonen became the second and third Europeans to ever coach in the NHL, following Johnny Gottselig.
-His first season also coincided with Mario Lemieux's return to the NHL, and together they made a surprising run to the Eastern Conference Finals, knocking off the higher seeded Washington Capitals and Buffalo Sabres along the way before falling to the New Jersey Devils.
+His first season also coincided with Mario Lemieux's return to the NHL, and together they made a surprising run to the Eastern Conference Finals, knocking off the higher-seeded Washington Capitals and Buffalo Sabres along the way before falling to the New Jersey Devils.
 The next season was not successful, as the struggling small-market Penguins had traded their superstar, Jaromír Jágr.
 Hlinka himself was criticized by Lemieux for not taking classes in the summer to improve his English and that contributed to the frosty relationship between them.
-He was fired four games into the 2001–02 season and returned to Europe.
+After losing the first four games of the 2001–02 season, Hlinka was fired and he returned to Europe.

-In 2001–02, he worked as general manager of Czech national team and, in 2002–03, he coached Russian team Avangard Omsk for one season.
+In 2001–02, he worked as general manager of the Czech national team, and in 2002–03, he coached the Russian team Avangard Omsk for one season.